Open Science and Research Data Management Policies in Slovenia

 every instance of reuse must acknowledge the source of the data, as listed in the metadata.

-Regulation on the Implementation of Scientific Research in Alignment with the Principles of Open Science (since 2023)
+Decree on the Implementation of Scientific Research in Accordance with the Principles of Open Science (since 2023)

-The Regulation on the Implementation of Scientific Research in Alignment with the Principles of Open Science outlines the requirements for conducting scientific research in alignment with open science principles regarding:
+Decree on the Implementation of Scientific Research in Accordance with the Principles of Open Science outlines the requirements for conducting scientific research in alignment with open science principles regarding:

 - open access to research outcomes for research projects amounting to a minimum of 50% of public funding,

 - evaluation and assessment of researchers, research organizations, research programs, and projects based on open science principles,